-They just left the gigposter game for the art world, but no studio walked it like they talked over the last decade in the way that Seripop did.
+They left the gigposter game for the art world last year, but no studio walked it like they talked over the last decade in the way that Seripop did.
 Yannick Desranleau and Chloe Lum, Montreal, Quebec; seripop.com

 10. Now, One Last Tip — Ignore Everything I’ve Said (Except The Ethics Part) and Shock The World

 My number one rule for enjoying a gigposter is seeing something that I never, in a million years, could have produced.
 Insanely experimental work, to simple rudimentary drawings, they come from singular talents, so pure in their vision that it glitters in spotlight.
 They solve visual problems using parts of their brain that I am not even sure that I have.
 I. Am.
 Amazed.
 Now get out there and amaze me.

 No studio consistently blows my mind like the sweetest couple in the business, Sonnenzimmer.
 Nick Butcher and Nadine Nakanishi, Chicago; sonnenzimmer.com